jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-12-5-developingembeddedlinuxaudioapplications2.markdown

 I soon found via [this resource](https://microcontrollerslab.com/beaglebone-black-pinout-pin-configuration-features-applications/#MCASP_Pins) which pins could be set to output I2S.
 However, those pins can do more than just output I2S (they can be GPIOs, SPI, or PWM as well).

-Here is a quick table for whicher pins (all on the P9 header) we will need to connect to our I2S breakout:
+Here is a quick table for which pins (all on the P9 header) we will need to connect to our I2S breakout:

 {% highlight bash %}
 BBB Description	    Header pin      	Description